 Step 4.
 Specify Credentials

-At the Credentials step of the wizard, specify credentials for the Microsoft SMB3 server or cluster.
+At the Credentials step of the wizard, specify credentials for a user account with administrator privileges on the storage system:

-- From the Credentials list, select credentials for the account that has administrator privileges on the Microsoft SMB3 server or cluster.
-If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add the credentials.
-For more information, see Managing Credentials.
+- From the Credentials list, select credentials to connect to the storage system.
+If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right of the Credentials field to add the credentials.
+For more information, see the Credentials Manager section in the Veeam Backup & Replication User Guide.